Skip to content

 • an operator/test cleanup path after creation

-Current Local-Tested iOS Flow
+iOS Device Contact Flow

 1. iOS resolves or creates a "Device Contacts" collection